Executive and Professional Development

 - Group in-class exercises

 - How has email changed?
 What are the trends?

 - The four-step process for writing messages targeted to the reader

 - How to examine your writing with a critical eye – see the forest and the trees

-- How to edit for clarity and conciseness
+- How to revise for clarity and conciseness

 Who Should Attend?

 You will benefit from this seminar if you: